JoaoGW/Python-Study/README.md

 # Python-Study
-Not mine codes in Python, I use this examples here from a free online course on YouTube to learn more about this programming language
+Not my codes in Python, I use this examples here from a free online course on YouTube to learn more about this programming language